freebasic/fbc/FreeBASIC/readme.txt

     - DirectX and the Windows API (W.I.P.)

     - more to come...

+  o Multi-platform:

+    - FreeBASIC currently runs on 32-bit Windows, Linux, and MS-DOS and also creates applications for the Xbox console.
+More platforms to come.

+    - The run-time library was written with portability in mind.
+All third-party tools used exist on most operating systems already as they are from the GNU binutils.
+The compiler is written in 100% FreeBASIC code (that's it, FreeBASIC compiles itself.), what makes it simple to be bootstrapped as it doesn't depend on non-portable tools.

   o A large number of variable types available, like BYTE, SHORT, INTEGER,
     LONGINT, SINGLE, DOUBLE and STRING: